-My work is an essential and intensely personal part of my life.
-It explores and expresses the inner workings of my mind and heart in a way that words cannot express.
-It is my hope that when people see my work, it will somehow resonate with them on some level, be it intellectual, emotional or spiritual.
+With bright-hued abstract paintings both delicate and bold and sculptural works that seem pulled from a rich inner-world, Carvellas says her work is “an essential and intensely personal part of my life.
+It explores and expresses the inner workings of my mind and heart in a way that words cannot.”
+It is the artist’s hope that those viewing her work will find it resonates on an intellectual, emotional, or spiritual level.

-I am a self-taught artist who lives and creates in Pasadena, CA. In 2004, I found myself in need of an artistic outlet.
-I began creating two-dimensional thematic montages using imagery from various magazines and clip art sources.
-With further exploration and a new-found confidence, I began to pursue a different direction, creating, original, three dimensional collages.
-In 2007 I began exploring the creative world of mixed media and assemblage and fell in love with both of these media.
-In 2014 I started exploring the unlimited potential of abstract painting.
-Creating work purely from my own mind, without borrowing images or objects to bring the work to life, has been an exhilarating experience.
+In 2004 Kate began creating two-dimensional thematic montages using imagery from various magazines and clip art sources.
+With further exploration she began to pursue a different direction, creating, original, three dimensional collages.
+In 2007 she began exploring the creative world of mixed media and assemblage and fell in love with both of these media.

 2014 - Received Best in Show 3rd place ribbon from Mat Gleason for the "FRESH" exhibit at Southbay Contemporary/Zask Gallery